bjmcgill/Accounting-System-for-Small-Charities/README.md

 I have tidied up the repository somewhat.
 I have added a requirements.txt file, and a .gitignore file.
 OpenAccounting.db is in the .gitignore file.
 This is the file containing the database.
 If you require an example database to use, follow the instructions in the .gitignore file.

+# BJ McGill Update 03-06-2025

+I have thought about changes to the table structure I will implement and these are as follows :-

+CREATE TABLE Chart (
+    Id INTEGER PRIMARY KEY,
+    Name TEXT CHECK(length(Name) <= 50),
+    ActyType TEXT CHECK(length(ActyType) <= 6),
+    Balance INTEGER
+);

+CREATE TABLE Journal (
+    Id INTEGER PRIMARY KEY AUTOINCREMENT,
+    User_date DATE,
+    Description TEXT CHECK(length(Description) <= 40),
+    Posted BOOLEAN,
+    Created_at DATETIME DEFAULT CURRENT_TIMESTAMP
+);

+Note that there will be two or more entries in the ledger, for every record in the journal.
+One can join the two tables to see all the entries with the information stored in the Journal table.
+Ledger and Account_memos have a foreign key Tran_id which references journal

+CREATE TABLE Ledger (
+    Id INTEGER PRIMARY KEY AUTOINCREMENT,
+    Tran_id INTEGER,
+    Amount INTEGER,
+    FOREIGN KEY (Tran_id) REFERENCES Journal(Id)
+);

+CREATE TABLE Account_memos (
+    Id INTEGER PRIMARY KEY AUTOINCREMENT,
+    Tran_id INTEGER,
+    Memo BLOB,
+    FOREIGN KEY (Tran_id) REFERENCES Journal(Id)
+);

+Note I have used AUTOINCREMENT to create the primary keys here.

+My next task is to create a split-transaction entry form, which will enable the user to add transactions of two or more parts to the Ledger/Journal.
+The program will automatically create a balancing entry in the Ledger assigned to the Imbalance Account, if the entries entered by the user do not balance.

 The original README.md file now follows -:

 # An Accounting System